MS-CC Planetary Resilience Workshop: Tools, Training, and Collaboration

 Discover Technology Tools, Grant Resources, and Campus Collaboration Opportunities

 Join the MS-CC for a free, two-day workshop to support faculty, researchers, and students across HBCUs and TCUs.
-This hands-on event at Clark Atlanta University will highlight tools, strategies, and funding opportunities to help your institution’s research and technology infrastructure goals.
+This hands-on event at Clark Atlanta University will highlight tools, strategies, and funding opportunities to support your institution’s research and technology infrastructure goals.

 Why Attend?